juney3/juney3.github.io/README.md

   <li>When I click an item in the carousel to lightbox it, the top of the card is hidden by the top nav even though the card is set to a z-index of 1000 (at a higher level than the nav) and an opacity of 1.</li>
   <li>Another lightbox issue: if I lightbox a carousel item and the Testimonials section is showing, the testimonials fade in and out on top of the lightboxed card.</li>
   <li>Because of the way I implemented the fade in/fade out interval, the testimonials take longer to load than I'd like.</li>
+  <li>Some of the responsive settings are a little wonky.
+Materialize has set device widths for phone/tablet/larger screens, and I noticed some idiosyncratic behavior while resizing the page, especially with content formatting.</li>
 </ul>

 <h4>4.
 Biggest wins and challenges</h4>